Shared Mission

 What projects are we supporting in 2025?

-We invite applications from the defence and security sector, and from those working on strengthening crisis preparedness and societal resilience in other sectors.
-We welcome projects and initiatives:
+For the 2025 programme, we welcomed applications from the defence and security sector, as well as from those working to strengthen crisis preparedness and societal resilience across other sectors.
+This includes initiatives such as:

 - innovating in defence and security technology